 Infections are the second leading cause of death in patients with end-stage renal disease (ESRD).
 The majority of these infections are catheter-related bloodstream infection.
 As a result, the following AIM with a 5-year target has been set to guide national health promotion and management to improve the health of all people in the United States living with ESRD: by 2023, reduce the national rate of blood stream infections in dialysis patients by 50% of the blood stream infections that occurred in 2016.
-The Networks shall reduce the rate of blood stream infections by supporting NHSN, participating in the ESRD NCC HAI LAN, and assisting dialysis facilities in the implementation of the CDC Core.
+The Networks shall reduce the rate of blood stream infections by supporting use of National Health and Safety Network (NHSN), encouraging dialysis facility participation in the ESRD NCC HAI LAN, and assisting dialysis facilities in the implementation of the CDC Core interventions.

 Defined by CMS as a subset of facilities from cohort 1 who have the highest BSI rates in the Network.
 This is the interventional cohort.
-Members of Cohort 2 will be required in all educational offerings and the LAN as outlined in Cohort 1.
-Cohort 2 must submit project paperwork and reporting to the Network.
+Members of Cohort 2 will be required to fulfill all requirements as listed above in Cohort 1 as well as submit project paperwork and reporting to the Network.

 Goal of Cohort 2: Demonstrate a 20% or greater relative reduction in the semi-annual pooled means rate in the cohort with the highest 20% of BSIs in the Network service area.

-Goal of Cohort 3: Demonstrate a 2% reduction in the Long Term Catheter Rates(LTC) in those clinics with greater than 15% LTC rate in the largest BSI cohort (50% of the network).
+Goal of Cohort 3: Demonstrate a 2% reduction in the LTC in those clinics with greater than 15% LTC rate in the largest BSI cohort (50% of the network).